 There are two perspectives to consider while designing a site focus on Ecommerce conversion.
 On one hand, your interface needs to be completely devoid of distraction – a visitor to the product page should only see what you want them to see, and any content that does not contribute towards a sale needs to be stripped out.
 At the same time, studies have shown time and again that longer content does help in ranking your page better on Google.
 More content on your page can lead to information overload, and if not done right, could be bringing your conversion rate down.

 The Pair-Up Strategy

-• Build a content page that is completely traffic-oriented.
+- Build a content page that is completely traffic-oriented.
 You may look at publishing lengthy blog articles focused on your targeted keyword.
-For instance, if you sell leather boots, you could publish a lengthy blog post on the ‘Top Leather Boots For 2018’.
-Because of how elaborate this content it, such long-form blog posts are more likely to rank for relevant keywords on Google.
+For instance, if you sell leather boots, you could publish a lengthy blog post on the ‘Top Leather Boots’.
+Because of how elaborate this content is, such long-form blog posts are more likely to rank for relevant keywords on Google.
 Visitors coming to your website through these blog posts may then be directed to your respective product pages for conversion.
 Learn more about creating content that converts here.

 In this article, we will focus on the second component of the pair-up strategy: designing a product page that is focused on conversions.

 The kind of elements that contribute to a sale can depend on the industry you are in.
 Consider the example of a site selling women’s apparel.
 This is an industry that is largely driven by visually engaging content.
 A website in this industry must invest in lots of high-res images and videos showcasing your products.
 On the other hand, if you sell consumer electronics products like earphones or flash drives, then your consumers are going to be looking for technical specifications and reviews.
 High-resolution images are far less significant for this kind of Ecommerce site.